 - Don't use screen savers.
-Screen savers were originally used to prevent monitor-damaging phosphor burn; however, today's monitors are not susceptible to such damage.
-Screen savers don't save energy and actually can use twice the energy of a computer screen in normal use.
+Screen savers were originally used to prevent monitor-damaging phosphor burn.
+However, today's monitors are not susceptible to such damage.
+Screen savers don't save energy and actually can use up to twice the energy of a computer screen in normal use.

 - Reduce the brightness setting on your screen.
 The brightest setting on a monitor consumes twice the power used by the dimmest setting.

 - Only turn on your computer when you are actually using it.
-Kick the habit of turning on your computer when you're in your room, whether or not you're actually using it.
+We are often in the habit of turning on our computers when we are in our rooms or offices, whether or not we are actually using it.
+Kick the habit!

-- Shut down, don't go to sleep.
-Although sleep settings reduce power use, when you won't be using your computer for a few hours it is best to completely shut down.
+- Shut down your computer when you won't be using it for a few hours.
+Although sleep settings reduce power use, when you won't be using your computer for a long period of time (such as overnight), it is best to completely shut it down.

 - Unplug peripherals such as printers, chargers, and speakers when not in use.
 Ensure that these potential energy thieves don't draw "phantom load."
+Another option is to plug them into a power strip that you can switch off when not in use.
+"Smart" power strips detect when devises are off and shut off power to those outlets.
 See more information about energy loads of appliances in this document [pdf] .

 - Keep it cool.
 One of the most important ways you can extent your battery's lifetime is to not let it overheat.
 Here's how: